OlivierLD/raspberry-coffee/NMEA.multiplexer/manual.md

 - `rmi`
     - RMI Server

-You can also implement you own forwarder (implementing the `Forwarder` interface).
+You can also implement your own forwarder (implementing the `Forwarder` interface).

 Look for `forward.02.cls=nmea.forwarders.RESTPublisher`